ashikmuezza/DefiSpotlight/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The main goal of our project is to explain whats going in terms of numbers (DATA) in their respective DEFI protocols.
-It help people to understand whats going in the protocols, so they inverst according to that.
+The main goal of this research is to provide a statistical summary of DEFI protocols with the data.
+People are then able to comprehend the DEFI protocols and make appropriate investments.

 ### Features
 * Polygon DEX Trades